 Service 595 (Hebden Bridge - Dodd Naze - Old Town - Crimsworth)

 Revision of service 595 Monday - Saturday pm after 19.30 and Sunday pm after 18.30 to reinstate a service at these times via Keighley Road.
-All journeys will operate in the form of an anti-clockwise 'loop' via Dodd Naze, Old Town, Pecket Well, Crimsworth and Keighley Road as Service 594, in effect reinstating the B service than ran weekday evenings until April 2013.
+All journeys operate in the form of an anti-clockwise 'loop' via Dodd Naze, Old Town, Pecket Well, Crimsworth and Keighley Road as Service 594, in effect reinstating the B service than ran weekday evenings until April 2013.

 The new timetable can be found on the following page.